D-KG5/ECEN5813_Project4/README.md

 # Notes
 - The built-in accelerometer is used for this project.
 - The SPI function is a simple loop-back.
+- Test mode can be enabled in global_defines.h
 - The slider touch state transitions are extremely glitchy.
 	- Right touch must be quick and forceful (leave the finger on it).
 	- Left touch must be extremely quick (quickly remove your finger).